 It goes beyond simple down-to-earth examples like the one above.
 Turkish people value their family bonds and friendships very much, they are ready to sacrifice for the people who are close to them.
 If you have a shift work, it’s obvious that when a friend asks you to take their shift, for any reason, you will agree to help them.
 It’s obvious that when a family member asks you for a financial support, you will give it to them if you’re able to.
 It’s obvious that when there is a family celebration you won’t miss it unless you have a greatly valid reason.

-At the same time, the structure at work is very hierarchical in comparison to the one in Great Britain.
+At the same time, the structure at work is very hierarchical in comparison to the UK.
 It’s quite close to the one I know from Poland, so it was not a big dissonance for me.
 If the boss calls you – you pick up.
 If he wants something from you – you do it.
-That’s the way it works.
-You can’t stand up to the boss.
-Unless you already managed to build a relationship with him, which then might enable you to negotiate certain issues.
-The boss will always stay the boss though.
+That’s usually the way it works.
+You can’t really stand up to the boss or bluntly disagree.
+Unless you already managed to build a closer relationship with them, which then might enable you to negotiate certain issues.

 As much as I didn’t go to Turkey to explore the business culture there, some of the things listed above were very explicit and visible during my time there.
 It’s worth reading more about it if you plan to work in Turkey, to get a better idea of what to prepare for.